Jewels of Anne of Denmark: England and Queen Elizabeth's jewels

 At the Union of the Crowns in 1603, King James travelled south towards London leaving Anne of Denmark in Scotland.
 Scaramelli, a Venetian diplomat in London heard a rumour that Anne of Denmark had given away jewels, costume, and hangings to her ladies remaining in Scotland.

 In April 1603 King James ordered that some of Elizabeth's jewels, and a hairdresser Blanche Swansted, should be sent to Berwick-upon-Tweed so that Anne of Denmark would appear like an English queen as she crossed the border.
 James reiterated this request, explaining these jewels were to be selected by Elizabeth's household attendants for Anne's "ordinary apparelling and ornament".
+James also wrote that she should not think of wearing mourning clothes for Elizabeth.

+Anne went to Stirling Castle and argued with the Earl of Mar's family about the custody of her son, Prince Henry, and there she had a miscarriage.
+The Duke of Lennox returned to Scotland to try and settle matters, bringing Anne four of Queen Elizabeth's jewels.
+Anne thanked James for "your four jewillis", and also for the resolution of the political aspects of the incident at Stirling.

 On 20 May a commission was appointed to inventory the remaining jewels in Mary Radcliffe's keeping and select the most suitable to be reserved as crown jewels.
 The remainder was returned to Radcliffe on 28 May.
 Over the coming year the remaining jewels were carefully examined and sorted.
 Lady Hatton petitioned to become keeper of the queen's jewels and to help dress her.
 Most of the jewels in Radcliffe's keeping were transferred to the new keeper, Lady Suffolk, or as "jewels of price" secured in the Tower of London.
 An inventory of some of Elizabeth's jewels made at this time included a brooch with a miniature of Henry VIII placed under a diamond-set crown and other old pieces like a "pater noster" or rosary of garnet, and a gold honeysuckle valued at £12 which may have a badge of Anne Boleyn.